mikefarah/yq/README.md

 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files.

-## New version!
-V3 is officially out - if you've been using v2 and want/need to upgrade, checkout the [upgrade guide](https://mikefarah.gitbook.io/yq/upgrading-from-v2).

 ## Install

 ### [Download the latest binary](https://github.com/mikefarah/yq/releases/latest)